rxcle/rxindi-support/v2/help.md

 Note that, because Rxindi does _not_ save processed documents by default, you would typically pair this with the [Export action](#export-action):
 ```
 ${#on:after}
-${!export,concat("record-"\,@rxc-record-index\,".pdf")}
+${!export,concat("record-", $x:record-index, ".pdf")}
 ${.}
 ```

-Here, the special attribute `@rxc-record-index` is used.
-This attribute is automatically set by Rxindi to the numerical record index number (starting at 1).
-Also available is the `@rxc-record-count` attribute, which contains the total number of records.
+Here, the System Variable `$x:record-index` is used.
+This variable is automatically set by Rxindi to the numerical record index number (starting at 1).
+Also available is the `$x:record-count` variable, which contains the total number of records.

 Note that setting the `dataroot` to a single element (rather than a list) is also perfectly valid.
 In this case the document is just processed once, though all paths towards data in the template will be relative to the given root element.

 ---
 ## User Interface

-The user interface of Rxindi consists of a single InDesign panel which can be opened via the `Window` `>` `Extensions` `>` `Rxindi` menu in InDesign.
+The user interface of Rxindi consists of a single InDesign panel which can be opened via the `Plug-ins` `>` `Rxindi` menu in InDesign.
 The panel has three sections which can be expanded and collapsed.

 - `Prepare`
     - This section has a quick reference guide of all available statements.